arturovilla/portfolio/posts/workingwiththreejsandshaders.md

 ### Conclusion and Result

-In conclusion I think this was a very interesting excersise andIhave a few ideas to move forward.
+In conclusion I think this was a very interesting exercise and I have a few ideas to move forward.
-I have been interested of Electron andIam curious if there is a way to interate Webgl, Three.js, and election to bundle together all these files and make a stand alone app that could be ran for show or parties.
+I have been interested of Electron and I am curious if there is a way to integrate Webgl, Three.js, and election to bundle together all these files and make a stand alone app that could be ran for show or parties.

-The result is a very big , not good for web, video, and instead of including it here ive linked below my instagram whereIcontinously post interesting shader art and projects, for now ill insclude a screenshot.
+The result is a very big , not good for web, video, and instead of including it here I've linked below my instagram where I continuously post interesting shader art and projects, for now ill include a screenshot.

 | ![Music Visualizer](https://drive.google.com/uc?export=view&id=1ca8_dEplhijZ81CSJAp-hgMsvWsPirfH)                         |
 | :------------------------------------------------------------------------------------------------------------------------ |